Rakeshkushwah0/Weather_app/README.md

   Method 1 - You can directly click or copy and paste to web browser the link to run the application Link  -- https://rakeshkushwah0.github.io/WeatherApp/

-  Method 2 -- You can download the zip file of my git repo after the unzip the file on your local computer. go inside the project and right click to open with code with vscode.
+  Method 2 -- You can download the zip file of my git repository named weather_app and them unzip after the unzip the file on your local computer. go inside the project and right click to open with code with vscode.
 Download the Node modules using npm install.
   Then just hit the command "npm start".

   Your system should have Node.js for run the project.